dblock/code.dblock.org/_posts/2010/2010-05-20-ntlm-please-show-id-with-every-post.markdown

 #### The Issue

 I mentioned that I had two environments: one that worked and one that didn’t.
-The defining moment came when [John](http://blog.johnhite.com/) pointed out that the working environment was choosing _Kerberos_, while the non-working environment was choosing _NTLM_ when performing _Negotiate_ authentication.
+The defining moment came when someone pointed out that the working environment was choosing _Kerberos_, while the non-working environment was choosing _NTLM_ when performing _Negotiate_ authentication.
 It was clear that after a Kerberos auth the POST no longer carried an Authorization header and had a body.

 I (mistakenly) concluded that this was a GWT bug with Internet Explorer.
 It failed the same way in Chrome though, so this wasn’t some kind of conspiracy.